TinyTakinTeller/FirstGodotProject/readme.md

 ## Personal Project To Learn Basics of Godot 4

-Following Udemy course: **Create a Complete 2D Survivors Style Game in Godot 4**
+Following Udemy course **Create a Complete 2D Survivors Style Game in Godot 4** (with personal tweaks).

 TLDR configuration settings from all chapters are below.
 <details>